Use the Edit – Find function located in the browser to search within this document.

 Employees:

-As a newly hired employee, if you enroll in the Plan within 30 days of your start date, coverage begins the first day of employment.
-If you enroll between 31 and 60 days from your date of hire, coverage will be effective the first day of the month following completion of enrollment in ExxonMobil Benefits or through the ExxonMobil Benefits Service Center.
 If you are eligible for the ExxonMobil Pre-Tax Spending Plan, you will be enrolled to pay your monthly contributions on a pre-tax basis unless you annually decline this feature.
-Your monthly pre-tax contributions and class of coverage must remain in effect for the entire plan year, unless you experience a change in status.
+Your monthly pre-tax contributions and coverage tier must remain in effect for the entire plan year, unless you experience a change in status.
 (See the Annual enrollment and Changing your coverage sections.)

 You can enroll eligible family members only if you are enrolled in this plan.
-You can enroll in the Plan using ExxonMobil Benefits or through the ExxonMobil Benefits Service Center.
+You can enroll in the Plan using the Your Total Rewards portal.

-You may be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g., marriage certificate, birth certificate).
-If you fail to provide such requested documents within 90 days of the request, coverage for the family members will be cancelled the first of the following month.
+You will be requested to provide documents at some future date to prove that the family members you enrolled were eligible (e.g., marriage certificate, birth certificate).
+If you fail to provide such requested documents within 60 days of the request, coverage for the family members will be cancelled the first of the following month.
 If you enroll family members who are not eligible for the Plan, for instance, by covering children who do not meet the eligibility requirements, you may lose eligibility for yourself and your family under all ExxonMobil health plans and you may be subject to discipline up to and including termination of employment for falsifying company records.

 Retirees:

-Effective January 1, 2019, retirees have three opportunities to enroll in the Plan:
+Retirees have three opportunities to enroll in the Plan:

 1. At retirement, or